girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/2.Operators/2.Arithmetic_Operators/README.md

 ```

 #### 6. Increment (++)
-The increment operator (++) is used to increment a variable by one.
+The increment operator (++) is used to increment a number variable by one unit.

 If (++) is used as prefix, it will increment first and then assign the result to the variable.
 ```js